biocatchltd/heksher-py/docs/clients.rst

         Updates all setting rules.
 This occurs automatically every ``update_interval`` seconds after :meth:`set_as_main` is called, but calling this method will perform a manual reload.
 Will also reset the update timer.

+        If an error occurs during the update, the exception will be raised.

     .. attribute:: modification_lock
         :type: asyncio.Lock